|Type of record:||Monument|

 E. Rose (NAU), 11 July 1983.

-Equal armed brooch similar to example in NCM.
+Middle Saxon equal armed brooch.
+Similar to example in NCM.
 Pin missing, length 4cm.
+See photograph (S2) and drawing (S3).

-This brooch was formerly recorded under NHER 13058.
+This brooch was formerly recorded (erroneously) under NHER 13058.

 E. Rose (NAU).